 As an investor who purchases individual Canadian small cap stocks on a fairly regular basis, I know there’s potential here in Canada for outsized returns.

-However, this small cap ETF has performed relatively poorly since inception, and unless gold continues to maintain strength, it’s likely it will continue to underperform moving forward.
+However, this small cap ETF has performed relatively poorly since inception, and unless gold and oil continue to maintain strength, it’s likely it will continue to underperform moving forward.

 Just keep in mind however, if you do decide to avoid this ETF and instead try your skills at investing in individual small cap stocks or even other ETFs that might be smaller, such as the Blockchain Technology ETFs, these do come with much more risk than say a blue-chip option.